How Long Do Personal Loans Take To Process? Quick Guide

 Low-to-no credit can give lenders pause and merit a longer underwriting evaluation.

-High DTI ratios may require additional documentation, such as additional proof of income or a letter explaining that your income is stable.
+High debt-to-income (DTI) ratios may require additional documentation, such as proof of income or a letter confirming stable income.

-Too many recent credit inquiries may lead to additional lender questions about why you've been loan-shopping and whether you plan to take on other financing.
+Too many recent credit inquiries may prompt additional questions from lenders about why you've been loan shopping and whether you plan to take on additional financing.

 Lender-Related Issues